The Canon Question: Jews During the Time of Christ and Their Diverse Views on Scripture

 Firstly, we can clearly demonstrate that the Pharisees engaged in debates over scripture, as evidenced by the very group that descends from the Pharisaic community today.
 Their own acceptance of the Talmud confirms this engagement with debate and interpretation.
 It would be inconsistent with their teachings to assert that a fixed canon existed at the time of Christ, as the Talmud reflects ongoing discussions about interpretation and practice.

-Secondly, the historical and biblical evidence indicating that the Sadducees had a different scriptural canon from that of the Pharisees lends further support to the idea that there was no singular, fixed canon during this period.
+Secondly, the historical evidence that indicates the Sadducees had a different scriptural canon from that of the Pharisees lends further support to the idea that there was no singular, fixed canon during this period.
 This divergence in beliefs showcases the complexity and dynamism of Jewish scriptural interpretation.
+One could simply rely on historical interpretations as the basis for jewish thought.

 Lastly, archaeological findings related to the Essenes and Hellenistic Jews reveal a rich tapestry of diverse interpretations and variations in canonical texts.
 These discoveries stand on their own merit, providing a broader context for understanding the multiplicity of scriptural beliefs, independent of Talmudic or biblical texts.